Leadership Practice in Mental Health (100301)

 Type ~ Core

-With increasing diversity and change within the mental health workforce and the requirement for workers to undertake new models of practice within diverse clinical settings, leadership is emerging as one of the most important capabilities for a recovery-oriented mental health service delivery.
+With increasing diversity and change within the mental health workforce and the requirement for workers to undertake new models of practice within diverse clinical settings, leadership is emerging as one of the most important capabilities for recovery-oriented mental health service delivery.
 Leadership Practice in Mental Health examines contemporary approaches to leadership and how these relate to the challenges presented by the complex environment of mental health care.
 Leadership practice is explored from the perspectives of mental health policy and practice, inter-agency collaboration, peer support, consumer advocacy, and workplace culture.
 Contemporary theories and behavioural models of leadership are explored, drawing on research findings in neuroscience, emotional intelligence competencies, and leadership capability frameworks.

 Learning Outcomes